Among the most notable differences between American Rottweiler and German Rottweiler is the shape of their head and muzzle stand out.

 If you love Rottweilers and have doubts about the differences between an American Rottweiler and a German Rottweiler, this article is for you.
-We must begin by specifying that this is a dog originating from Germany, but of Roman descent, and that this dog was trained for many years to be a sheep herder.
+We must begin by specifying that this is a dog originating from Germany, but of Roman descent and that this dog was trained for many years to be a sheep herder.

 According to the International Cynological Federation (FCI), it is one of the oldest breeds.
-Its name comes from the ancient town of Rottweil.
+His name comes from the ancient town of Rottweil.
 His rugged and imposing appearance led him to be one of the dogs tested for police service, and in 1910 he was officially named a police dog.

 In the following lines, we present a brief overview of the general characteristics of the Rottweiler, as well as the differences between the German Rottweiler and the American Rottweiler.
 You will see that it is not so difficult to tell them apart.